tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/charsettable.rst

 Accepted characters table, with case folding rules.
 Optional, default value are latin and cyrillic characters.

-charset\_table is the main workhorse of Sphinx tokenizing process, ie. the process of extracting keywords from document text or query text.
+charset\_table is the main workhorse of Manticore tokenizing process, ie. the process of extracting keywords from document text or query text.
 It controls what characters are accepted as valid and what are not, and how the accepted characters should be transformed (eg. should the case be